 - 1. Raise awareness and increase the identification of carers (including hidden carers) to enable them to access help and support. - 2.
 Provide information and advice to carers and young carers. - 3.
-Enable access to Peer Support Groups for carers and young carers. - 4.
-Carers are supported to improve their physical, mental, emotional and overall wellbeing. - 5.
+Enable access to peer support groups for carers and young carers. - 4.
+Support carers to improve their physical, mental, emotional and overall wellbeing. - 5.
 Support carers and young carers to take breaks from caring. - 6.
 Support a life outside caring to enable carers and young carers to achieve their potential.

-"For West Berkshire to be a community where carers of all ages are identified, recognised and valued."
+"For West Berkshire to be a community where carers of all ages are identified, recognized and valued."

-Overview of West Berkshire Council Carers Strategy 2025-2028
+Overview of West Berkshire Council Carers Strategy 2024-2027